Kommunicate-io/Healthcare-Chatbot/README.md

 ## Other Features
+**Appointment Scheduling:** Quickly respond to generic user queries using Quick Replies.
+Easily create and manage templated messages from your dashboard.

+**Delivering prescriptions and lab test reports:** Real-time sharing and downloading of medication prescriptions and lab test reports on WhatsApp, Facebook, Instagram, Telegram, and more with Omnichannel Healthcare chatbot.

+**Telemedicine:** Telemedicine bot for digital patient consultation, remote patient monitoring, and secured storage of personal data, all using a single platform made specifically for the healthcare industry.

+**Reminders and Notifications:** Reduce no-shows for appointment bookings with reminders and notify patients to take medicines at prescribed hours.
+Keep them informed of new offers and updates.

 **Live chat widget:**  Make it easier for your visitors and users to reach you with an instant website and in-app support through chat.
 The widget is highly customizable.